apache/incubator-streampark-website/docs/connector/5-es.md

 :::tip hint

-Because there are conflicts between different versions of Flink Connector Elasticsearch, Streamx temporarily only supports write operations of Elasticsearch6 and above.
+Because there are conflicts between different versions of Flink Connector Elasticsearch, StreamPark temporarily only supports write operations of Elasticsearch6 and above.
 If you wants to using Elasticsearch5, you need to exclude the flink-connector-elasticsearch6 dependency and introduce the flink-connector-elasticsearch5 dependency to create org.apache.flink.streaming.connectors.elasticsearch5.ElasticsearchSink instance writes data.